FAQs

 In the case of energy-related NSIPs, the Planning Inspectorate acts on behalf of the Secretary of State for Energy Security and Net Zero.
 It will carry out an examination of our application for development consent for Lime Down Solar Park and then make a recommendation to the Secretary of State on whether to grant consent.
 The Secretary of State will make the final decision on whether to grant consent for the Project.

-While our DCO application will not be submitted to the local planning authority, Wiltshire Council and stakeholder groups will play a key role in the planning process and be consulted as the Project progresses.
+While our DCO application has not been submitted to the local planning authorities, Wiltshire Council, South Gloucestershire Council and stakeholder groups are playing a key role in the planning process and have been consulted as the Project has progressed.

 You can find more information about the application process for NSIPs on the Planning Inspectorate website here.

-We have held two stages of public consultation: an initial stage of ‘non-statutory’ consultation, and a second stage of ‘statutory’ consultation on our updated plans for the Project.
-These were undertaken ahead of the submission of our application for development consent to the Planning Inspectorate, which we anticipate submitting later in 2025.
+We held three stages of public consultation: an initial stage of ‘non-statutory’ consultation in early 2024, a second stage of ‘statutory’ consultation on our updated plans for the Project in early 2025, and a Targeted consultation focused on some minor amendments to the Project boundary compared to that presented at Stage Two in Summer 2025.

-To find out more about the consultation process and having your say, please visit our Overview of consultation stages webpage linked here.
+To find out more about the consultation process and these stages of consultation, please visit our Overview of consultation stages webpage linked here.

 • Island Green Power offers a community benefits package with the renewable energy schemes that it promotes.
 We believe those communities living closest to the proposed Project should benefit from it – with these communities being best placed to recommend what a ‘community benefit’ should be.

-Further information on community benefits at this stage remains available via our Community benefits and Biodiversity Net Gain webpage, linked here.
+Further information on community benefits is available via our Community benefits and Biodiversity Net Gain webpage, linked here.

 • A well-managed solar farm can be a nature reserve – helping boost and protect wildlife and extend biodiversity.
 As the panels are set on posts with minimal disturbance to the ground, much of the land is available to support new plants and animal life.